DevArtic/DevArtic/README.md

 - 👀 I'm interested in a good job
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me in samuelking312@gmail.com
+- 📫 How to reach me? here! samuelking312@gmail.com